chef-cookbooks/windows_certificate_binding/README.md

 # windows_certificate_binding Cookbook

-Provides a set of Windows-specific resources to aid in the creation of cookbooks/recipes targeting the Windows platform.
+Binds a certificate to an HTTP port to enable TLS communication on Windows systems.

 ## Requirements